howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 Congratulations, you just implemented and successfully tested your first GraphQL query 🎉

 > **Note:** Quickly try something, make a quick change *anywhere* in your code.
-You will see the server restart again with a  message in your console log saying "Restarting: ...".
-This is because `ts-node-dev` will constantly check your code for any changes and update the server to reflect those changes. **From now on, you will always keep ts-node-dev running.** This will not only ensure that your server is always running, but it will also ensure nexus generates the most updated representation of your GraphQL SDL and types.
+You will see the server restart again with a  message in your logging output saying `"Restarting: ..."`.
+This is because `ts-node-dev` will constantly check your code for any changes and update the server to reflect those changes. **From now on, you will always keep `ts-node-dev running`.** This will not only ensure that your server is always running, but it will also ensure Nexus generates the most updated representation of your GraphQL SDL and types.

 ### A word on the GraphQL schema

-Now it's time to understand the basics of a GraphQL Schema.
+Now it's time to understand the basics of a GraphQL schema.
 At the core of every GraphQL API, there is a GraphQL schema.
 So, let's quickly talk about it.

 > **Note**: In this tutorial, we'll only scratch the surface of this topic.
 If you want to go a bit more in-depth and
 > learn more about the GraphQL schema as well as its role in a GraphQL API, be sure to check out